-Below is the federal graduation rate survey (GRS) information for student cohorts from 2003, 2004, 2005, and 2006 (as reported in Spring 2010).
+Below is the federal graduation rate survey (GRS) information for student cohorts from 2006, 2007, 2008, and 2009.
 The federal graduation rate survey definitions pertain to a specific cohort of Clark College students: new students attending full time, with degree or certificate intentions, and without prior college experience.

-Combined transfer out/completion/graduation rate, 4-year average: 40%
+Combined transfer out/completion/graduation rate, 4-year average: 44%

-GRS completion or graduation rate, 4-year average: 23%
+GRS completion or graduation rate, 4-year average: 25%

-GRS transfer out rate, 4-year average: 17%
+GRS transfer out rate, 4-year average: 19%